yusufadepoju1/Fake-News-Classifier/README.md

 5. **Output**: The frontend dynamically updates to showcase whether the headline is deemed "Fake" or "Reliable" along with a confidence percentage.

 ---
-*Developed as a showcase of transitioning from exploratory Data Science (Jupyter Notebooks) to Engineering production-ready Web Applications.*